adityassharma-ss/answerme/README.md

 Contributions
 This app is open source and contributions are welcome.
 Feel free to submit pull requests or open issues on the GitHub repo.

-Note
-This is a sample readme and it may not reflect your actual application, use and modify it according to your needs.